Directed by Burt Kennedy

 There’s really no point in reviewing John Wayne’s performance in a Western is there?
 No other American actor looked so comfortable sitting in a saddle as Wayne or so at home in the film genre that made him a legend.
 John Wayne never looks right when he acts in a contemporary movie, such as his Dirty Harry-ish cop movies “McQ” and “Brannigan” and indeed, he looks seriously out of place.
 Not so here.
 Wayne’s right at home on the range where he belongs.
 Kirk Douglas is equally Wayne’s match as the flamboyant gunslinger Lomax and Kirk Douglas is probably the only man who can look tough while wearing a tight leather shirt.
 They have some nice sarcastic dialog between them such as the scene where they simultaneously shoot two men.
 Douglas says: “Mine hit the ground first.”
 Wayne replies without missing a beat, “Mine was taller.”

 If the movie has any major faults is that there’s no really memorable villain here.
 Bruce Cabot’s Pierce is a little more than a glorified bookkeeper with a mean streak.
 He’s always sneering at Wayne while hiding behind a wall of flunkies and hired guns.
 The movie’s all about the heisting of the gold and that’s it.
 But it’s an enjoyable heist with loads of action and with interesting supporting roles from some familiar faces.
 Look for Bruce Dern early in the movie and Gene Evans (who starred in Sam Fuller’s classic war film: “The Steel Helmet”) is in this one as well.
 THE WAR WAGON isn’t on the level of other Wayne westerns such as “Rio Bravo” “El Dorado” “The Shootist” or “True Grit” bu it is good watching if you’re into westerns or heist movies.
-But I’ll tell you what…just check out the opening credits and the absolutely kickass theme song with Ed Ames lustily belting out “The Ballad of The War Wagon” and then tell me you don’t wanna see the rest of the movie.
+But I’ll tell you what…instead of me providing a trailer like I usually do, give a listen to the absolutely kickass theme song with Ed Ames lustily belting out “The Ballad of The War Wagon” and then tell me you don’t wanna see this damn movie.